The University of Michigan

 The design challenge: recycle something.

-We often associate the act of recycling with physical objects, but 624 explored this cyclical process in an immaterial manner -- by recycling information.
+We often associate the act of recycling with physical objects, but 624 explored this cyclical process in an immaterial manner, by exploring a cycle of information.

 Over a 3-week period, posters were installed in four women's bathrooms at The University of Michigan, each posing questions that encouraged people to speak candidly about themselves.
 Attached to each poster was a compartment to anonymously submit one's answer using paper and pens that were provided.
 Six hundred and twenty-four responses were collected at the end of the period, and delicately sewn together.